lzwjava/lzwjava.github.io/original/2025-07-18-what-essays-en.md

 generated: false
 ---

 I have covered a lot of things in my blog.
-Compared to [Yin Wang's Blog](https://www.yinwang.org), there is still much I have not yet written about, or like Hanhan's blog, [Hankcs](https://www.hankcs.com).
+Compared to [Yin Wang's Blog](https://www.yinwang.org), there is still much I have not yet written about, or like Hehan's blog, [Hankcs](https://www.hankcs.com).

 To address this, I should consider what I need to do.
 Then, I can share a lot about the journey of exploring that topic.